TurkeyWorld

 Features of the interior of Carpet Museum

-The Istanbul Carpet Museum has been renovated many times to update and increase its condition and quality with high-security standards and a maintenance system to preserve its works.
-Among these cases, there are double doors with an electronic system when visitors enter from one hall to another; The reason for using these doors is to maintain the humidity and temperature conditions of each part in order to better protect centuries-old carpets, along with other advanced technologies, to prevent from any damage (humidity, decay or even sunlight) to the works.
+The Istanbul Carpet Museum has been renovated many times to improve its condition and quality with high-security standards and a maintenance system to preserve its works.
+Among these cases, there are double doors with an electronic system when visitors enter from one hall to another.
+The reason for using these doors is to maintain each part’s humidity and temperature conditions to better protect centuries-old carpets, along with other advanced technologies, to prevent any damage (humidity, decay, or even sunlight) to the works.

-In this museum, there are also more than 800 pieces of antiques and a large panel about common motifs in carpets with full explanations for visitors.
+This museum also has over 800 pieces of antiques and a large panel about common motifs in carpets with complete explanations for visitors.

 Istanbul Carpet Museum, Turkey